-Ms. Daniel, age 60, has served as Division President and Chief Financial Officer for Black & Veatch Corporation, a leading global engineering, construction and consulting company specializing in infrastructure development in the areas of energy, water and information, since 2000.
-She also serves as a director of Commerce Bancshares, Inc. Ms. Daniel is being re-nominated as a director because, among her other qualifications, she possesses experience and/or expertise in the following areas: knowledge of Snap-on's industry/market, international business, accounting/finance (including as a chief financial officer), mergers and acquisitions and strategy development; in addition, Ms. Daniel is a Certified Public Accountant.
+Ms. Daniel, age 65, retired in 2018 as Division President and Chief Financial Officer for Black & Veatch Corporation, a leading global engineering, construction and consulting company specializing in infrastructure development in the areas of energy, water and information.
+She also serves as a director of Commerce Bancshares, Inc. and Teladoc Health, Inc. Ms. Daniel served as a director of Livongo Health, Inc. until its merger with Teladoc Health, Inc. in 2020.
+In addition, Ms. Daniel is a Certified Public Accountant.
 Ms. Daniel earned a Bachelor of Science degree in accounting from Northwest Missouri State University and a Master of Science degree in accounting from the University of Missouri-Kansas City.